Frequently Asked Questions

 Do you have a beach for swimming?

 All cottages have a private dock that provides lake access for swimming and boating.
-Both camps also have a small beach area for children, waders and those who are more comfortable walking into the lake.
+Both camps also have a small wading area for children, waders and those who are more comfortable walking into the lake.

 What kind of meals do you serve?